 - a.
 Supervise and enforce the above procedures.
 Periodically review procedures with students. - b.
-Particular attention should be paid to maintaining quiet and orderliness during drills - c.
+Particular attention should be paid to maintaining quiet and orderliness during drills. - c.
 A teacher is responsible for seeing that all students in her/his group are accounted for: Take attendance cards, or the record of attendance, with you. - 2.
-Safety Drills: will be held to prepare students in the case of an unforeseen event. - 3.
-Locker Safety: Students and their parents sign a contract stating that they understand and agree that the use of any ILCHS locker assigned to the student is subject to various stipulations. - B. The International Leadership Charter High School's process for hiring staff will comply with New York State regulations for certified and non-certified staff.
+Safety Drills: will be held to prepare students in the case of an unforeseen event. - B. The International Leadership Charter Middle School's process for hiring staff will comply with New York State regulations for certified and non-certified staff.
 The process will include: - Reference checks on all personnel - Fingerprinting in compliance with the Commissioner's regulations - Training and in-service on school protocols for emergency response procedures